-I often receive questions via Emails, Twitter DMs and LinkedIn from passionate individuals who are interested to dive into UX/UI, Product, Coding.
+I receive questions via Emails, Twitter DMs and LinkedIn from passionate individuals who are interested in UI/UX design or coding.
 So I decided to answer these questions in public.
-I hope this FAQ helps you in any way!
+I hope this is helpful to you 😁

 I think the UI/UX industry in Malaysia is not mature yet.
 However, a lot of companies start investing in it now.
 I see increasing job opportunities for UI/UX Designers or Product Designers, which is normal as more companies are going digital post-COVID.
 What I personally faced so far is, sometimes stakeholders might not be aligned with UX best practices.
 Instilling design thinking in Malaysians, in general, is a constant uphill battle.
 So we need to work harder to push great UX forward and to deliver a great product in the end.
 In the near future, however, I believe there'll always be a demand for UX Designers.
 A great product cannot live without UX designers as there'll always be user problems to solve.
 Like any other career, you just have to adapt fast to what comes next.